-Good transition planning benefits all children and young people.
+Good transition planning benefits all children.
 However, for those with additional needs, including SEND, additional planning will be required to ensure that transition is successful.
+The year 6 to year 7 transition is a big step due to the size difference of secondary schools and the increasing need for independence.

-When should I start to think about a school for year 3?
+When should I start to think about a school for year 7?